auton1/viterbi/README.md

   - --chr : Specify the chromosome on which to run the algorithm.
   - --test-indv : Specify the individual for which you want to find the shared haplotypes.
 (Can be used more than once to specify multiple individuals).
   - --error-rate : Specify the probability of an allele mismatch between shared haplotypes (default: 0.0).
+  - --recomb : Specify the assumed recombination rate in cM/Mb (default: 1.0 cM/Mb).
+  - --Ne : Specify the effective population size (default: 10000).
   - --out : Specify prefix of output files.

-+ Output:
++ Output
 The output file has the following columns:
  - HAP : The haplotype in the test individual.
-The haplotype is suffixed with _1 for the first haplotype, and _2 for the second.
+The haplotype is suffixed with _1 for the individual's first haplotype, and _2 for the second.
  - COPY : The haplotype being copied in the reference panel.
  - CHR : Chromosome.
  - START : Haplotype start position.